 The proposed Public Financial Accountability Act seeks to modernize the Philippines' legal framework for PFM, which is governed by a mix of laws and regulations on Budget management.
-The proposed law seeks to align the country's PFM practices with international Requires a national Medium-Term Fiscal Strategy (MTFS) Links the PDP with the annual Budget through the Budget Priorities Framework Institutionalizes Performance-Informed Budgeting, which links proposed appropriations to agencies' performance targets es the form ontent of the sed Budget, which es the Fiscal Risks ment Requires agencies to formulate Annual Pl with strategic priori performance targets programs and projec etc., to support their budget proposals standards, institutionalize reforms in budgeting, and strengthen Congress' and the public's oversight on the budget through greater transparency, accountability, and participation.
+The proposed law seeks to align the country's PFM practices with international standards, institutionalize reforms in budgeting, and Phase 1: Preparation Supports long-term fiscal sustainability and the alignment of Budgets with development goals Requires a national Medium-Term Fiscal Strategy (MTFS) Links the PDP with the annual Budget through the Budget Priorities Framework Institutionalizes Performance-Informed Budgeting, which links proposed appropriations to agencies' performance targets Clarifies the formRequires and formulate Jand content of theformulate JProposed Budget, whichwith strateincludes the Fiscal RisksperformanStatementprograms aetc., to supbudget pro strengthen Congress' and the public's oversight on the budget through greater transparency, accountability, and participation.
 In particular, the bill will cement the following reforms and practices under each of the four phases of the budget process.
-Phase 2: Strengthens Congress' power of the purse Legislation Rationalizes lump sum SPFs and the Unprogrammed Appropriations Clarifies the parameters for Savings, Augmentation, and Realignment, in line with the Supreme Court's decision on DAP Clarifies parameters for the re-enactment of the GAA to reduce discretion of the Executive until the fulfillm ee-year period, or il the fulfillment of ir purpose, whichever
+Phase 2: Strengthens Congress' power of the purse Legislation Rationalizes lump sum SPFs and the Unprogrammed Appropriations Clarifies the parameters for Savings, Augmentation, and Realignment, in line with the Supreme Court's decision on DAP Clarifies parameters for the re-enactment of the GAA to reduce discretion of the Executive Limits SAGFs to a three-year period, or until the fulfillment of their purpose, whichever comes earlier

-Institutionalizes the GAARD to streamline the budget execution process Authorizes Early Procurement and Multi- Year Contracts Sets a one-year validity for appropriations Regularly reviews Special Funds (OBAs) and SAGFs which are funds not subjected to the annual budget legislation process Enforces the TSA to enable the effective real-time manageme available cash resour -- -- -- -- --
+Phase 3: Facilitates the prompt disbursement of public funds Execution and service delivery Institutionalizes the GAARD to streamline the budget execution process Authorizes Early Procurement and Multi- Year Contracts Sets a one-year validity for appropriations Regularly reviews Special Funds (OBAs) and SAGFs which are funds not subjected to the annual budget legislation process Enforces the TSA to enable the effective real-time managem available cash resou

-- ss by (SB No. (SB No. M. Angara sentatives obredo, onedina Requires the government to publish Fiscal Reports against its MTFS Requires agencies to publish quarterly reports on their performance, and to enforce internal controls Creates the OCG to enforce public accounting and internal controls, and to prepare consolidated financial reports Institutionalizes the People's Budget and fiscal transparency practices Sustains BuB an requires other participatory buo mechanisms e TSA to ffective and anagement of sh resources
+Phase 4: Accountability Improves transparency, reporting, monitoring and evaluation, and citizens' participation in PFM / No. Angara atives do, ina Requires the government to publish Fiscal Reports against its MTFS Requires agencies to publish quarterly reports on their performance, and to enforce internal controls Creates the OCG to enforce public accounting and internal controls, and to prepare consolidated financial reports Institutionalizes the People's Budget and fiscal transparency practices Sustains BuB an requires other participatory bu mechanisms